Health & Nutrition

-- Apply food safety skills when purchasing, preparing, cooking, and storing foods
+- Apply food safety techniques when selecting, preparing, cooking and storing foods

-Urban SNAP-Ed is implemented through the Urban Affairs and New Nontraditional Programs unit.
-The program is co-funded by the Alabama Cooperative Extension System and the SNAP Division of The Alabama Department of Human Resources under the umbrella of the Food and Nutrition Service, United States Department of Agriculture.
+Urban SNAP-Ed is co-funded by the Alabama Cooperative Extension System and the SNAP Division of The Alabama Department of Human Resources under the umbrella of the Food and Nutrition Service, United States Department of Agriculture, USDA.

 This material was funded by USDA’s SNAP Program.
 This institution is an equal opportunity provider and employer.

 Read the USDA Nondiscrimination statement from the Food and Nutrition Service here.

 Office: (256) 372-8082

 Office: (256) 372-8083